syntevo/docs/src/SmartGit/Manual/GUI/Preferences/Commands.md

 The password store should be protected by a *master password* you provided, it should be changed if you have reason to believe it may become compromised.

-- The *Known credentials* view shows all credentials stored in SmartGit.
+- The **Known Credentials** view shows all credentials stored in SmartGit.
 - Credentials can be selectively removed, or all credentials can be removed.
 Removing a credential will force SmartGit to re-request credentials if you connect to the repository again.
-- The *Master Password* for the password store can be set, reset, or changed through the **Change Master Password** dialog.
+- The **Master Password** for the password store can be set, reset, or changed through the **Change Master Password** dialog.
 It is highly recommended that you provide a master password to protect your remote credentials.
 Setting the new password to an empty (blank) string has the same effect as removing the master password.

 #### Note